blockades/group-addresses-legacy/README.md

 # A super minimalistic programme for Hierarchical Deterministic key derivation for Ruby.

-A simple proof of concept.
+A simple proof of concept. :warning: There is no support for SegWit addresses yet.

 ## Installation